Making great things happen…

-Elise works as a Producer and Project Manager with organisations and independent artists bringing people together, supporting people to flourish and delivering efficient, robust and responsive projects.
-Elise is interested in: participatory work, broadening audiences, the function art can play in society, and working with those from non-traditional dance backgrounds.
-Clear and honest communication is central to Elise’s work, as is creating supportive and respectful working environments for staff and clients at all levels.
+Elise’s interests include: participatory work, broadening audiences, the function art can play in society, and working with those from non-traditional dance backgrounds.
+Clear and honest communication is central to Elise’s work, as is creating supportive, respectful and transparent working environments for staff and clients at all levels.

 Outreach/Education programme development